tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Trading strategy`

+    Momentum

+        In :term:`trading strategy`, momentum refers to the rate of change in the price of a financial asset over a given period of time.

+        The price change si often expressed as a change in the :term:`open-close data <OHLCV>`.
+E.g. the price of an asset at the opening of the week vs. closing price as the end of the week.

+        Momentum traders seek to profit from short-term price trends by buying assets that have been performing well and selling those that have been performing poorly.

+        Momentum traders typically use technical analysis to identify assets that are exhibiting strong positive or negative momentum.
+They may look at indicators such as :term:`moving averages <EMA>`, relative strength index (RSI), and MACD (moving average convergence divergence) to determine the current trend and potential entry and exit points.

+        One common strategy used by momentum traders is to buy assets that have recently experienced a significant price increase, on the assumption that the upward trend will continue.
+This is known as a "breakout" strategy.
+Conversely, they may sell assets that have experienced a significant price decrease, on the assumption that the downward trend will continue.

+        It is important to note that momentum trading can be risky, as price trends can quickly reverse direction, leading to significant losses if a trader's positions are not properly managed.
+It is therefore important for traders to have a well-defined strategy, strict risk management rules, and the discipline to stick to their plan even in the face of short-term fluctuations.

+        See also

+        - :term:`OHLCV`

+        - :term:`Trend`

+        - :term:`Technical indicator`

+        - :term:`EMA`

+        - :term:`Trading strategy`

     Bollinger bands

         Bollinger Bands are a technical analysis indicator used to measure market volatility and identify potential buying or selling opportunities.
 The indicator consists of a set of three lines plotted on a price chart, with the middle line being a simple moving average of the security's price, and the upper and lower bands serving as a measure of volatility, typically set 2 standard deviations away from the moving average.